 - Sociology and Anthropology

-Individual paper: Presentation of 15-20 minutes; can be submitted alone or with other papers to form a full panel (see below).
-Presentations can be drawn from coursework, internships, or independent research.
+Individual paper: Presentation of 15-20 minutes; may be submitted alone or with other papers to form a full panel (see below).
+Presentations may be drawn from coursework, internships, or independent research.
 If you submit an individual paper, the GSS committee will connect your presentation to other individual submissions to form a full panel.

 Roundtable discussion: Usually includes 3-6 people who bring different perspectives to a set of questions or issues determined in advance.
 The typical format is for each panelist to speak briefly at the outset, followed by moderated discussion among the presenters and with the general audience.
-A roundtable is distinguishable from a panel of individual presentations in that the entire session involves interaction and conversation among the presenters rather than a series of individual presentations followed by conversation.
+A roundtable is distinguished from a panel of individual presentations in that the entire session involves interaction and conversation among the presenters rather than a series of individual presentations followed by conversation.

 Reading: Presenter or presenters share poetry or prose rather than scholarly papers.

-Performance: Can include music, dance, performance art, or other theatrical performances.
+Performance: May include music, dance, performance art, or other theatrical performances.